CodeDotJS/space/_posts/2024-05-16-firstpush.md

 ---

-__//__
-{: .center}

-[FirstPush](https://firstpush.vercel.app) has been built using one of the logics.
+- *[FirstPush](https://firstpush.vercel.app) has been built using one of the logics.
 It's also fast.
-You can check the source code on [GitHub](https://github.com/codedotjs/firstpush).
+You can check the source code on [GitHub](https://github.com/codedotjs/firstpush).*

 ---

-__Whining__
-{: .center}

-I didn't bother coming back to this post, but I thought I should just finish what I started writing.
-Looks like I ended up taking a month-long gap.
-Nevertheless, it's all done now.